SFDO-Tooling/CumulusCI/docs/robot_advanced.rst

 Common page object attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When using the decorator and inheriting from one of the page object base classes, your class will inherit the following attributes and properties.
+When using the decorator and inheriting from one of the page object base classes, your class inherits the following attributes and properties.

 * ``self._object_name``: The name of the object related to the class.
-If the class does not define this property, it will be set to the value provide as the  ``object_name`` parameter to the ``pageobject`` decorator.
+If the class does not define this property, it is set to the value provided as the  ``object_name`` parameter to the ``pageobject`` decorator.
 Note: do not add the namespace prefix in the decorator.
-This attribute will automatically add the prefix from the ``cumulusci.yml`` file when necessary.
+This attribute automatically adds the prefix from the ``cumulusci.yml`` file when necessary.
-* ``self.object_name``: this is a property that combines the ``_object_name`` attribute along with the namespace returned by the ``get namespace prefix`` keyword from the CumulusCI library.
-If there is no namespace this returns the value of the ``_object_name`` attribute.
+* ``self.object_name``: A property that combines the ``_object_name`` attribute with the namespace returned by the ``get namespace prefix`` keyword from the CumulusCI library.
+If there is no namespace, this returns the value of the ``_object_name`` attribute.
-* ``self.builtin``: A reference to the Robot Framework ``BuiltIn`` library that can be used to directly call built-in keywords.
-Any built-in keyword can be called by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.builtin.log`` and ``self.builtin.get_variable_value``).
+* ``self.builtin``: A reference to the Robot Framework ``BuiltIn`` library that you can use to directly call built-in keywords.
+You can call any built-in keyword by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.builtin.log`` and ``self.builtin.get_variable_value``).
 * ``self.cumulusci``: A reference to the CumulusCI keyword library.
-Call any keyword in this library by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.cumulusci.get_org_info``).
+You can call any keyword in this library by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.cumulusci.get_org_info``).
 * ``self.salesforce``: A reference to the Salesforce keyword library.
-Call any keyword in this library by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.salesforce.wait_until_loading_is_complete``).
+You can call any keyword in this library by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.salesforce.wait_until_loading_is_complete``).
 * ``self.selenium``: A reference to SeleniumLibrary.
-Call any keyword in this library by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.selenim.wait_until_page_contains_element``).
+You can call any keyword in this library by converting the name to all lowercase, and replacing all spaces with underscores (such as ``self.selenim.wait_until_page_contains_element``).